Thumbness/pico_wifi_bot/README.md

 We're hoping to get just the basic functionality of the bot working, nothing too special for now.

   ## Current implementation idea:
-  - 5 event driven functions that will action the bot (arms, body, LED's)
+  - event driven functions that will action the bot in sequences (arms, body, LED's, buzzer)
   - basic website that publish data input from user to PICO_bot (movement, LED's, text to LED's strip (maybe))

 # Things to learn:
 ## Fundamentals for RPi Pico
 - Programming (flashing?) a pico via serial connectivity
 - pico WIFI connectivity (socket connectivity could come in handy for browser HTML calls)
+- Basic HTML
 - #How to do anything

 ## Hosting a basic website
 - learning Django for creating basic website (nothing flashy)
-- Host site on a server (potential for learning/utilising AWS free tier - EC2 instance for website)
+- Host site on a server (potential for learning/utilising AWS free tier - EC2 instance for website?)
 - OR
-- Host site on the pico itself
+- Host site on the pico itself (K.I.S.S)
-- Basic HTML containing pico_bot movement function calls via MQTT api calls
+- Basic HTML containing pico_bot movement function calls

 ## For later....
 - Learn how to get pico to 'autorun' program on startup
 - EXE package?
-  - Create a small tkinter GUI.exe that the user can connect WIFI / create a "sequence" of actions for the robot to perform
+  - Create a small tkinter GUI.exe that the user can connect to WIFI / create a "sequence" of actions for the robot to perform
 - More functionality for the bot (LED screen for eyes (user could draw a face and print to screen??) #idea

 ## Things to think about